Circuit locality from relativistic locality in scalar field mediated entanglement

-where $\hat U_\phi$ acts only on the field, and $\hat U_{A\phi}^{(n)}$ and $\hat U_{B\phi}^{(n)}$ each act only on the field and one particle.
-The evolution of the right hand side are over finite time intervals $(t_n,t_{n+1})$ such that the particles are spacelike separated during the entire interval, at a distance $L>c(t_{n+1}-t_n)$, where $c$ is the speed of light.\footnote{More precisely: such that the components of the particles' wavefunction outside these spatially separated regions have negligible effect on the field.} Restricting attention to any one such interval $(t_n,t_{n+1})$, our result can be written in diagrammatic notation as
+where $\hat U_\phi$ acts only on the field, and $\hat U_{A\phi}^{(n)}$ and $\hat U_{B\phi}^{(n)}$ act only on the field and one other system, and where each value of $n$ represents the evolution over a \textit{finite time interval} $(t_n, t_{n+1})$ in which the particles are localised\footnote{More precisely: such that the components of the particles' wavefunction outside these spatially separated regions have negligible effect on the field.} in spacelike separated regions.
+Restricting attention to any one such interval, our result can be written in diagrammatic notation as

-The result is easily generalised to the case of arbitrary number of particles, each interacting only with the field.